janos-r/axum-template/README.md

   - service structure callable from both rest and GraphQl
   - no-db workaround in both rest routes and GraphQl for testing and debugging without a working SurrealDb instance

-## TODOs:

-- rename routes_tickets to no_db
-- reimplement with new DB service